grcbit/grc4ciso/README.md

 ### **GRC**

-With this module you can comply with ISO 27001:2022 and PCI requirements, also you can implement an Information Security Management System, execute IT Risk and control design activities and more.
+With this module you can comply with ISO 27001:2022 and PCI requirements, also you can implement an Information Security Management System, execute IT Risk, control design activities and more.

 Some functionalities in this module are: